-The overall TMX is based on 213 time series (defined as sites where data on taxa are recorded using the same methodology and a consistent monitoring effort though time) across 16 taxa, the majority of which were contributed by the NSW Saving our Species program and the Australian Wildlife Conservancy.
+The overall TMX is based on 1,851 time series (defined as sites where data on taxa are recorded using the same methodology and a consistent monitoring effort though time) across 75 taxa.
 Data quality was maximised by 1) checking whether each dataset had been produced by standardised monitoring and 2) by sending surveys to custodians and requesting that they assess the trends produced for their datasets.